HsLOL/RetinaNet-PyTorch/README.md

 ### A. Prepare dataset
 you should structure your dataset files as shown above.
 ### B. Manual set project's hyper parameters
 you should manual set projcet's hyper parameters in `config.py`
 ```
+# 1. data file structure (Must Be Set !)
+#    has shown above.

+# 2. Other settings (Optional)
+#    if you want to follow my experiment, dont't change anything.
 ```
 ### C. Train RetinaNet detector on a custom dataset with pretrianed resnet-50 from scratch
+#### C.1 Download the pre-trained resnet-50 pth file
+you should download the pre-trained ImageNet Dataset resnet-50 pth file first
+and put this pth file in resnet_pretrained_pth/ folder.
+#### C.2 Train RetinaNet Detector on SSDD Dataset with pre-trained pth file
 ```
+python train.py
 ```
 ## Evaluation
 ## :bulb:Inferences